d8corp/innet/README.md

 innet([1, 2], handler) // Outputs: 3
 ```

-### Task Priority

-Control the execution priority of innet tasks with the optional third argument.
-Possible values:
-- 0 - add to the start of high priority queue
-- 1 - default, add to the end of high priority queue
-- 2 - add to the start of low priority queue
-- 3 - add to the end of low priority queue

-> Runs from the left to the right <br/>
-> `[0, ...,  1] > [2, ..., 3]` <br/>
-> `^   high   ^   ^   low   ^`

 ### Plugins

 Plugins are functions that run during handler creation and return a `HandlerPlugin`.